awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

    aws deploy create-deployment-group --generate-cli-skeleton
    ```

-1. Add the name of an existing AWS CodeDeploy application to the output:
+1. Add the name of an existing CodeDeploy application to the output:

    ```
    {